gaepdit/iaip/Website/install/index.md

 7. The new IAIP will try to delete your old shortcuts, but if it can't, feel free to delete them yourself.

 <div class="highlight">If you need help or encounter an error, please [contact the Data Management Unit](../index.html#support).</div>

+## How to Update

+The IAIP checks once a day to see if an update is available.
+If so, a notification is displayed asking if you want to update now or postpone it for later.

+Sometimes, an update is mandatory.
+If so, you will be notified, then the program will update itself and restart.

+If you want to manually check for an update, simply choose `Help → Check for Update` from the menu on the Login Screen.

+Keep in mind, updates are only applied from the Login Screen.
+So if you are logged in, you will not be interrupted.